 - Readily controlled with insecticides if treated while in nymph stage.

 - Different chemicals are used to control each locust species.

 - Only insecticides registered or approved for use by the Australian Pesticides and Veterinary Medicines Authority are recommended for use.

 - Biosecurity Queensland is responsible for recommending and coordinating control strategies in Queensland.
-The Australian Plague Locust Commission implements control measures when locusts reach sufficient numbers to present a threat to two or more states.
+The Australian Plague Locust Commission implements control measures when locusts reach sufficient numbers to present a threat to 2 or more states.

 - Appropriate application methods for chemicals to control locusts vary with locusts' life stage and behaviour.